NFTraveler/ape-anglers/README.md

-# fishing-for-ape
+# ape-anglers
-Landing page for the Fishing for $APE initiative
+Landing page for the Ape Anglers fishing collective